towolf/towolf.github.com/docs/PsychTests/AudioFeedbackLatencyTest.markdown

 'freqout' = Samplerate of playback device.

-Obviously this test function can only be used in a very silent room\!
+Obviously this test function can only be used in a very silent room!